 More recently, the suggestion has been made that the Greek word in question means ‘pre-eminence’ rather than ‘authority’, in the sense that one’s head is prominent.
 But once again, there is no indication in the ancient literature that readers in the first century would have recognised such a meaning.

 In sum, Paul is using the word “head” to talk about order and authority in relationships.

 In this light verse 3 tells us something about the relationships of the Trinity: there’s order within the Godhead, and that the persons of the Trinity relate in ordered relationships.
 Whilst the Father, Son and Spirit are each fully God, this sameness of nature doesn’t prevent differentiation and order in the relationships of the Trinity.
 There is a difference between the Father “of [or from] whom” are all things, and the Lord Jesus Christ “by whom” are all things (1Cor 8:6)

-One of the fallacies of modern feminist ideology is it believes for two people to be equal they must do the same thing.
-It doesn’t see that you can have differentiation and authority in relationships without having inferiority and superiority of dignity or value.
-But you can, and this is Paul’s premise here.
+One of the fallacies of modern feminist ideology is that for people to be equal they must do the same thing.
+But you can have differentiation and authority in relationships without having inferiority and superiority of dignity or value—that’s Paul’s premise here.
 All three persons of the Godhead share in the divine nature and yet there is an asymmetry in their relationships.
 There is equality with order and authority.
 This is consistent with other parts of Scripture (cf. 1 Cor 15:28, Jn 3:16, Phil 2:11).

 For God to be Christ’s ‘head’ doesn’t mean that Jesus is any less God.
 It doesn’t mean inferior status.
 It simply means that in his love for us and his love and obedience to the Father, Jesus submits himself to the headship of the Father, and seeks to bring him glory in all he does.
 And it also means that whatever God’s word has to say to us here about authority and order in relationships originates in the life of God.